Issue 08

 a train, dogs growling.
 I think about jumping, she says, but I don't

-.
+want to die.
 I think of Venus, the pastoral scene behind her, green

 trees and the simple emptiness of a field, sheets pale against her ivory